The city of Valencia is one of the big cities in Spain.

-These beaches are all clean and family friendly but of course, they do get busy in the summer months.
+These beaches are all clean and family-friendly but they do get busy in the summer months.

 This is a bullfighting arena that is located in the central district of the city of Valencia.

-It is an iconic building that is next to Estación del Norte and has a similar style like the Rome’s Colosseum.
+It is an iconic building that is next to Estación del Norte and has a similar style as the Colosseum of Rome.
 It can hold a capacity of around 12,000 people.

 This bullring is particularly impressive when illuminated at night.

-In addition, the concerts and sporting events are held in this venue.
+In addition, concerts and sporting events are held in this venue.

 This is a concert hall that is located in the Turia Gardens.